prantoamt/7q1/README.md

 - A SQLite database is used for this project.
 - Few custom commands have been written in `app/administration/management/commands` to populate the database from provided files.
-- A user is will be created with `username: john` and `password: j123j123` when you will run the project (Not SuperUser).
+- A user will be created with `username: john` and `password: j123j123` when you will run the project (Not SuperUser).
 - **Please use this user's credentials for api authentication.**